openharmony/telephony_telephony_data/README.md

 ## Introduction<a name="section117mcpsimp"></a>

-The data storage module stores persistent data of key modules of the Telephony subsystem, such as the SIM cards and SMS modules, and provides the **DataAbility** API for data access.
+The data storage module stores persistent data of key modules of the Telephony subsystem, such as the SIM cards and SMS modules, and provides the **DataShare** API for data access.

 **Figure 1** Architecture of the data storage module<a name="fig13267152558"></a>